erno98/ID2223/README.md

 ### Description
 This project is an advanced adaptation from the air quality prediction project found in [Hopsworks Air Quality Tutorial](https://github.com/logicalclocks/hopsworks-tutorials/tree/master/advanced_tutorials/air_quality "Hopsworks Air Quality Tutorial")

 Similarly to the original Air Quality Project this project perdicts air quailty based on various weather metrics.
-This project however, aims to predict the air quality over the next 7 days (including today) across the country of Poland.
+This project however, aims to predict the air quality (by means of the PM10 metric) over the next 7 days (including today) across the country of Poland using solely weather forecast data as well as information about the cities, such as density of the population.
 The Goal is to be able to visualize how air quality metrics shift country-wide across multiple days in the future.

 ### Link to public UI
 A hosted public UI of the project can be found [Here](https://erno98-id2223-air-qualitystreamlit-app-p8sjf5.streamlit.app/ "PM10 Predictions for Poland")